Report Reveals NZ’s Most Urgent Climate Risks

 • consistent hazard information to assess the built environment’s exposure to climate change, and so on.

-Research opportunities will arise to bridge these knowledge gaps and findings enhance the national climate adaptation plan.
+Research opportunities will arise to bridge these knowledge gaps and enhance the national climate adaptation plan.

-The climate risks that the NCCRA revealed will help New Zealand and its communities prepare and build resilience against the present and future challenges of climate change.
+The climate risks that the NCCRA revealed will help New Zealand and its communities prepare and build resilience against climate change’s present and future challenges.

 Source Citation: